mchoi8739/sagemaker-debugger/docs/tensorflow.rst

 -  `Code Examples <#examples>`__
 -  `References <#references>`__

-SMDebug Support for TensorFlow
+SMDebug for TensorFlow
 ------------------------------

-Amazon SageMaker Debugger python SDK and its client library ``smdebug`` now fully support TensorFlow 2.3 with the latest version release.
+Amazon SageMaker Debugger and the ``smdebug`` client library fully support TensorFlow framework.

 Using Debugger, you can access tensors of any kind for TensorFlow models, from the Keras model zoo to your own custom model, and save them